deanebarker/content-cloud-profile-visitor-groups/README.md

 This library provides five different Visitor Group criteria to query information in this profile.
 For each, a key can be specified, and the value for this key will be retrieved from the profile to provide the basis for comparison.

 * **Text:** compare if a text profile value equals, starts with, ends with, contains, (etc.) a provided number
-  >Determine if the value for "email_address" ends with "@potential-customer.com"
+  >Determine if the value for `email_address` ends with "@potential-customer.com"
 * **Number:** compare if a numeric profile value equals, is greater than, is less than, (etc.) a provided number
-  >Determine if the value for "number_of_children" is greater than 0.
+  >Determine if the value for `number_of_children` is greater than 0.
 * **Date:** compare if a dated numeric profile value equals, is greater than, is less than, (etc.) a provider date
-  >Determine if the value for "date_accounted_created" is prior to January 1, 2022.
+  >Determine if the value for `date_accounted_created` is prior to January 1, 2022.
 * **Relative Date:** compare if a specified part of the timespan between a dated profile value and now equals, is greater than, is less than, (etc.) a provided number
-  >Determine if the number of years between now and the value for "date_of_birth" is greater than 18.
+  >Determine if the number of years between now and the value for `date_of_birth` is greater than 18.
 * **Exists:** determine if a key does or does not exist (regardless of value)
-  >Determine if a key for "account_suspended_date" exists.
+  >Determine if a key for `account_suspended_date` exists.

 These criteria can be combined to define granular Visitor Groups based on profile information.

+For all criteria, the "Profile Key" value can be comma-delimited.
+If so, keys will be checked in order, and the first one to return a value will be used.

+>Specifying a key of `dob, date_of_birth` will look for a key named `dob` and use it if it exists, if not it will look for a key called `date_of_birth`.

-This profiles are intended to be ephemeral.
-The use case is when they're populated by some external system -- like a CDP -- on first request, then just held in a session-like state for the duration of the visitor's session, and used as a data source for Visitor Group logic.
+These profiles are intended to be ephemeral.
+The use case is when they're populated by some external system -- like a CDP -- on first request, then just held in a session-like state for the duration of the visitor's session, and used as a data source for Visitor Group logic so the external data source doens't have to be repeatedly queried.

 The default implementation just stores the profile data in cache.
 If you want to change this to persist profile data, inject a new service for `IProfileStore`.
+(But I don't recommend it.
+There was better ways of doing this -- this is why CDPs exist.)

 ## Adding Data to a Profile